nisa-basalamah/performance_dashboard/README.md

 # Performance Analysis Dashboard

 This dashboard is part of the Analysing Esports Players’ Skills and Performance project.
-You may read the full version of the project from this [link](https://rpubs.com/nisa_basalamah/esports_performance_analysis) to the article and try the dashboard from this [link](https://nisa.shinyapps.io/performance_dashboard/), or replicate the dashboard by downloading the file from this repository.
+You may read the full version of the project from this [link](https://rpubs.com/nisa_basalamah/esports_performance_analysis) to the article and try the dashboard on the [shinyapps](https://nisa.shinyapps.io/performance_dashboard/), or replicate the dashboard by downloading the file from this repository.

 ## Things to prepare: